-(a) consent to the Council making an application to the Disclosure and Barring Service on you behalf for the issue of a certificate of criminal conviction (basic check) and, if you hold portfolios relating to vulnerable adults or children, for the issue of an enhanced criminal record certificate (enhanced check), and to renewal of such checks not more frequently than once in any municipal year, whilst you remain a Member;
+- (a) consent to the Council making an application to the Disclosure and Barring Service on your behalf for the issue of a certificate of criminal conviction (basic check) and, if you hold portfolios relating to vulnerable adults or children, for the issue of an enhanced criminal record certificate (enhanced check), and to renewal of such checks not more frequently than once in any municipal year, whilst you remain a Member; - (b) provide to the Head of Democratic Services within 7 days of a request, such information as may be required to enable the Council to make such an application; - (c) such co-operation as may reasonably be required by the Head of Democratic Services to monitor the progress of any application lodged with the Disclosure and Barring Service by the Council on your behalf; - (d) provide to the Monitoring Officer, within 7 days of receipt, any certificate received by you from the Disclosure and Barring Service pursuant to any application made by the Council on your behalf; - (e) consent to the Monitoring Officer disclosing to the leader of your party group, or to the Chief Executive if you are an independent Member, the contents of the certificate received from the Disclosure and Barring Service, to enable the leader of your party group, or the Chief Executive in the case of an independent Member, to determine, after consultation with the Monitoring Officer and the Independent Person, what action may be appropriate to safeguard children and vulnerable adults; - (f) you will comply with any action determined by your group leader or the Chief Executive to be appropriate; and - (g) you consent to the fee payable in respect of such an application being deducted from your Members' allowance." - 5.11 Failure by a Member to observe a provision in the above terms would be enforceable as a breach of the Councillors' Code of Conduct. - 5.12 Democratic Services will arrange for the above process to commence as necessary after elections.
+Group Leaders (and/or the Chief Executive, as above) will be in a position to act on these results once members have provided their returned certificates as above.
+The timeline for this cannot be fixed as the process sits outside of SBC.
+There is no restriction on usual Council business continuing while this process is underway.

-- (b) provide to the Head of Democratic Services within 7 days of a request, such information as may be required to enable the Council to make such an application; - (c) such co-operation as may reasonably be required by the Head of Democratic Services to monitor the progress of any application lodged with the Disclosure and Barring Service by the Council on your behalf; - (d) provide to the Monitoring Officer, within 7 days of receipt, any certificate received by you from the Disclosure and Barring Service pursuant to any application made by the Council on your behalf; - (e) consent to the Monitoring Officer disclosing to the leader of your party group, or to the Chief Executive if you are an independent Member, the contents of the certificate received from the Disclosure and Barring Service, to enable the leader of your party group, or the Chief Executive in the case of an independent Member, to determine, after consultation with the Monitoring Officer and the Independent Person, what action may be appropriate to safeguard children and vulnerable adults; - (f) you will comply with any action determined by your group leader or the Chief Executive to be appropriate; and - (g) you consent to the fee payable in respect of such an application being deducted from your Members' allowance." - 5.11 Failure by a Member to observe a provision in the above terms would be enforceable as a breach of the Councillors' Code of Conduct. - 5.12 Members of the Panel are advised that it is possible that a challenge might be raised to an amendment of the Councillors' Code of Conduct in the above terms based on the right to respect for private life and correspondence contained in Article 8 of the European Convention on Human Rights.
+5.13 Council is advised that it is possible that a challenge might be raised to an amendment of the Councillors' Code of Conduct in the above terms based on the right to respect for private life and correspondence contained in Article 8 of the European Convention on Human Rights.
 Such right is, however, subject to interference such as in accordance with law is necessary in a democratic society in the interests of public safety, protection of health or morals or for the protection of the rights or freedoms of others.
 Such a challenge could therefore be met on such grounds.